 Can You Give Dogs Tylenol for Joint Pain?

 Tylenol or acetaminophen is a medicine intended for humans and is not approved for use in dogs.
 This drug is toxic to dogs and causes major damage to the liver and other organs in the body because the metabolism of man and dog is not the same.
-You can first try using supplements for dog joint pain, but first check out if your dog has one of the symptoms of dog joint pain.
+You can first try using joint supplements for dogs, but first check out if your dog has one of the symptoms of joint pain.

 Can Dogs Take Advil for Joint Pain?